 Diet Details

-My Cabbage with Bacon and Cream is nut-free and gluten free.
+My Creamy Cabbage and Bacon is nut-free and gluten free.
 To make it diary-free, just leave out the cream, it’ll still be yummy.

-Adapting my Cabbage with Bacon and Cream for Your Family
+Adapting my Creamy Cabbage and Bacon for Your Family

 Eating together is beneficial for families of all ages and stages, for a multitude of reasons; nutritional, behavioural, psychological and for healthy family functioning.
-This section will show you how to tweak this Creamy Bacon and Cabbage recipe for sharing with a weaning baby, toddler or a fussy eater, to help make it easier for you to eat together as a family.
+This section will show you how to tweak this Creamy Cabbage and Bacon recipe for sharing with a weaning baby, toddler or a fussy eater, to help make it easier for you to eat together as a family.

 Keeping Picky Eaters Happy